 Using the Bernat Maker Big (jumbo) yarn and size Q-15mm hook, make a MR.

-Rnd 1—make 6 hdc in the ring, pull tight and ss to first hdc.
+Rnd 1—make 6 hdc in the ring, pull tight, and slip stitch to the first hdc.

-Rnd 2—ch1, 2hdc in same st and in ea around, join to first hdc.
+Rnd 2—ch1, 2hdc in same st and in ea around, join to the first hdc.